 Most states, however, have strict guidelines for using the title outside of the church, even on business cards.

-However, not an unaccredited degrees are made the same.
+However, not all unaccredited degrees are made the same.
 Degrees that are essentially bought online have little to no value anywhere in any context.

 That said, some Christian schools, including some online, don’t pursue accreditation by conviction, because they don’t want to follow the state’s policies.
 These are legitimate schools, and it takes time and money to earn a degree from them.